manuelerdoes/manusblog_next/README.md

 * MID: fix about.md fetch
 * MID: global switch for fetching from same server or external
 * LOW: compress avatar pics before uploading
+* LOW: edit / new blog on mobile: insert clipboard button